 Individuals who desire to become members of the HUCC must submit an application describing their interests in the field of cancer.
 The personal statement should describe how the applicant's interests relate to the Cancer Center's mission to reduce the burden of cancer through research, education, and service, with emphasis on the unique ethnic and cultural aspects of minority and underserved populations.
 Applicants should attach a current C.V. or NIH Biosketch.

 The HUCC's Executive Committee reviews applications and makes recommendations regarding appointments and classifications of proposed members to the HUCC director.
 The authority to officially appoint a member to the HUCC rests with its director.

 Expectations of Center Members include participation in HUCC seminars, retreats, site visits, and committee assignments.
-It is also expected that Center Members will contribute substantively to the research, mission of the Center, as evidenced by participation in externally-funded research, other sponsored activity, publication of articles, and the receipt of grants in cancer-related areas.
+It is also expected that Center Members will contribute substantively to the research, clinical, training, and service functions of the Center, as evidenced by participation in externally-funded research, other sponsored activity, publication of articles, training, and public engagement.

-Associate Member — Associate members are HUCC faculty members whose primary focus may not be in the area of cancer, but who engage in cancer research, either as principal investigators or as co-investigators, as evidenced by publications and/or grants relevant to cancer within the past three years.
+Associate Membership — Associate members are full time Howard University faculty whose primary focus may not be in the area of cancer, but who engage in cancer research, either as co-investigators, collaborators, or consultants as evidenced by publications and/or grants relevant to cancer within the past three years.
 An associate member's primary academic appointment may be in any HU School or College.

 Clinical Membership — Clinical members are not involved in cancer research, but engage in the practice of medicine related to oncology or in some way supporting the mission of the HUCC.
 Clinical members may be physicians, nurses, or other allied health professionals who have affiliations with any hospital or health care system.
 Howard University Hosptial clinicians who do not meet criteria for full or associate membership may apply for clinical membership.